 Thank you for considering a review of my application.
 I am honored to be on the waitlist of your university, as it is one of the prestigious universities in the state.
 I am writing to express my continued interest in your university and provide some additional information about my application.
 I would feel happy to attain your university if accepted as it is my first choice.

 I have a particular interest in the music education program at your university, which has excellent faculty and Professor ABC and the state’s best art facility, which makes XYZ University the best.
-Since I had submitted the application at XYZ University, I have received Excellence in Music Award.
+Since I had applied to XYZ University, I have received Excellence in Music Award.
 This award is very prestigious and is given to high school seniors every year.
 This award shows my passion and dedication to music.

 Thank you so much for your time and attention.
 If you have any further questions, please let me know.
 I look forward to hearing from you.